Geothermal Heating & Cooling – How Does Geothermal Energy Work?

-Watch the videos and read below to learn how geothermal heating and cooling systems work:
+Watch the videos and read below to learn how geothermal energy works for heating and cooling your home:

 The ground absorbs nearly half of the solar energy our planet receives.
 As a result, the earth remains at a constant, moderate temperature just below its surface all year round.
 However, air temperature varies greatly from summer to winter, making air source (traditional) heating and cooling least efficient when you need it the most.

 During the winter, ClimateMaster geothermal heating and cooling systems absorb heat stored in the ground through the water that circulates in its underground loop.
-This heat is carried to the geothermal heat pump where it’s concentrated and then sent as warm, comfortable air throughout your home.
+This heat is carried to the ground source heat pumps where it’s concentrated and then sent as warm, comfortable air throughout your home.

 When you need heating the most, the air outside is coldest.
 As a result, a traditional air source heat pump works hard to extract the amount of heat from the cold air needed to properly heat your home.
-In contrast, a geothermal system consumes less energy as it easily absorbs heat from the abundant supply stored below ground, making geothermal heating significantly more energy efficient.
+In contrast, a geothermal heat pump system consumes less energy as it easily absorbs ground heat from the abundant supply stored below your home, making geothermal heating significantly more energy efficient.

 Gas furnaces burn natural gas to provide heat for your home and are only 98% efficient, while geothermal systems use significantly less energy collecting heat from the earth, achieving 400-600% efficiencies.